-The Man Who Invented
+The Man Who Co-Invented

 The World's First Transistorized Desktop Computer